Custom Webhook

 • Integration Date: Date when creating the campaign linked to the integration and enabling it in Live status.

-By selecting the API Details tab, will show the URL Endpoint along with Headers, Parameters, Responses.
+Selecting the API Details tab, will show the URL Endpoint along with Headers, Parameters, and Responses.
 From the Try Out tab, the URL must be used to send response events to chats initialized by the contact.
-To make use of this URL, a chat initialized by the contact to which you want to provide support must already exist.
+To make use of this URL, a chat initiated by the contact to whom you want to provide support must already exist.

 Considerations

-If the OpenAI integration is linked to any campaigns, you will not be able to pause (stop) the integration.
+If the Custom Webhook is linked to any campaigns, you will not be able to pause (stop) the integration.
 If you try to pause it, a dialog will be displayed mentioning that it is invalid the action required.

-The steps to remove the OpenAI integration associated with campaigns are the following:
+The steps to remove the Custom Webhook integration associated with campaigns are the following:

 1. To remove the Custom Webhook integration, you must first disable the campaigns that the integration is linked to.
 To do it, go to the Live campaigns associated with the Custom Webhook integration.
 Then, select the Report button and click on the Pause button.
 It will display a dialog to confirm the action, select the Confirm button.